temetvince/alaankwa/README.md

     * Motherships are TL class mobile factories which can produce lasers, missiles, shields, and ships (must be able to dock on the Mothership).
         * Alaankwa Corsairs
             * A unique gamestart which focuses on unlocking blueprints by scanning ships in order to build them instead of buying/selling them.
+        * Alaankwa Corporation
+            * An advanced gamestart where you are given a small functioning empire.
+Phanon is extremely difficult.
         * Assembly Lines
             * The Ship Building Speed is a function of the population where the population is the max marines a ship can hold multiplied by the Assembly Lines.
         * Just in Time (JIT) Manufacturing